sbancuz/Appunti/Feed Forward Neural Networks.md

 ---
 tags:
 ---
-wThere is a problem, a single [[Perceptron]] can't possibly model complex behaviors, it's just a linear separation boundary in the hypotheses space.
+There is a problem, a single [[Perceptron]] can't possibly model complex behaviors, it's just a linear separation boundary in the hypotheses space.
 The solution is to make a net of perceptrons that can create a non-linear boundary to correctly give results.
 Unfortunately Hebbian learning will not work anymore because it can't act on the intermediate or **hidden layers**.

 ![[FFNN.png]]